NUS-CEG5203/assignments/docs/Assignment_2/3_FIFO.md

 You need to export hardware including bitstream.

-Open Vitis Classic > create a new workspace (using the previous one is also ok) > create a new platform project using the new .xsa file (upgrading the previous one is ok too), > create an application project.
+Open Vitis > create a new workspace (using the previous one is also ok) > create a new platform project using the new .xsa file (upgrading the previous one is ok too), > create an application project.

 The application project (say, Hello World) main file contents should be replaced by test_fifo_myip_v1_0.c to test the coprocessor for adding numbers.
 Note the close parallel it has with tb_myip_v1_0.v/vhd.
 You can make appropriate changes to this file to deal with different input and output sizes if your coprocessor functionality is different.